History of Cusco: Foundation and Inca period

 According to the legend collected by the "Inca" Garcilaso de la Vega, Manco Cápac and Mama Ocllo migrated from Lake Titicaca on the advice of their father, the god Sun.
 They threw a golden javelin; where it was nailed they founded a new town.
 The place chosen was called Cusco:

-Although this legend written by Garcilaso lacks archaeological evidence.
+The famous legend, written by Garcilaso, lacks archaeological evidence.

 Due to archaeological and anthropological data, the true process of the occupation of Cusco has been studied.
 The consensus suggests that, due to the collapse of the kingdom of Tiwanaku, the migration of its people took place.
 This group of about 500 men would have gradually established themselves in the Huatanay River Valley, a process that would culminate in the foundation of the Cusco on the banks of the Saphy River.
 The approximate date is unknown, but thanks to vestiges it is agreed that the site where the city is located was already inhabited 3000 years ago.